sudeep-23-11/Code-Store/DSA/BinaryTree.md

 * Sum Root to Leaf Numbers
     * (Top, Bottom) View of a Binary Tree

+# Find BST
+    * (Ceil, Floor) in BST
+* Find Mode in Binary Search Tree
+    * Inorder (Successor, Predecessor) in BST
+* Kth (Largest, Smallest) Element in a BST
+    * Largest BST in a Binary Tree
+* Lowest Common Ancestor of a Binary Search Tree
+* Range Sum of BST

 # Modify
 * Add One Row to Tree
     * Children Sum in a Binary Tree